edstagdh/File_Prepare_HF/docs/README.md

    - Python version 3.10(any sub versions should work) for maximum compatibility.
    - TPDB credentials(API Key).
    - MP4 extension.
-   - Valid HF template file.
+   - Valid HF template file<br>
+   Note - Required only when using `create_hf_template` in the configuration.
    - FFMPEG installed in configured via PATH(recent ffmpeg version)
-   - Valid filename format, see example below(use only female performer names),<br>
+   - Valid filename format, see example below(use only female performer names)<br>
-   Note - this still might not be enough for a match in TPDB.<br>
+   Note - This still might not be enough for a match in TPDB.<br>
    Note 2 - Required only when not using `free_string_parse` in the configuration.
    ```
    STUDIO_NAME.YY.MM.DD.PERFORMER_FNAME.PERFORMER_LNAME.EXTENSION